GitMazzone/db-term-project/README.md

 6. Make sure master is the base and your branch is the compared branch, then click create pull request.
 7. When your pull request is approved, your code will merge with master!

 Be sure to comment any methods and classes you create, and add your name to the `@author` tag.

+NOTE: You will need to install Tomcat v9.0 and Maven (linked below) to be able to run this project.

 ## Resources Used
 * ProPublica's data set can be found here: [Political Advertisements from Facebook](https://www.propublica.org/datastore/dataset/political-advertisements-from-facebook)